hadiamjad/Not.js/README.md

 > Make sure your docker build was successful.

 #### Step 1: Run server
-- Create new tmux session for running the server `tmux new -s server`.
+- Create new tmux session for running the server
+`tmux new -s server`
 This will automatically join the session as well.

+- Run the following command
+`bash server.sh`
-- Run the following command `bash server.sh` this will install the necessary pakages and start the server.
+This will install the necessary pakages and start the server.
  ![Alt text](images/5_server.png)

 - Leave the `server` session using `Cntrl + b` followed by `d`.

 #### Step 2: Run client
-- Create new tmux session for running the client `tmux new -s client`.
+- Create new tmux session for running the client
+`tmux new -s client`
 This will automatically join the session as well.

-- Run the following command `bash client.sh`.
+- Run the following command:
+`bash client.sh`
 This will perform the following actions:
     1. Crawl the website listed in `test.csv`.
 Currently, it has two websites: `canvas.com` and `bidtheatre.com`.
     2. Install the `not.js` model.
     3. Generate a `page graph` for the website.